fern-api/fern/packages/docs/docs/concepts/api/services.md

 ---
+title: Services
 sidebar_position: 6
 sidebar_label: Services
 ---

-# Defining a service

-This page is about defining a REST service, which communicates over HTTP.
+This page describes how to define a REST service, which communicates over HTTP.

 A service consists of **endpoints**.
 Each endpoint has a path and an associated HTTP method (e.g. `GET`, `POST`).